-- Working with partners to develop our understanding of the risks of modern slavery occurring and to review the supply chain to identify areas of vulnerability and risk.
-Following good practice guidance in relation to modern slavery. - Within the category management approach, considering appropriate steps to be taken to mitigate risks, particularly in those areas assessed to be at high risk of modern slavery. - Taking appropriate measures in the selection of suppliers to enable the exclusion of suppliers with convictions under the Modern Slavery Act. - Inclusion of appropriate clauses in contracts to require compliance with the requirements of the Modern Slavery Act; these will be applicable to subcontractors in the supply chain. - Working collaboratively with suppliers to mitigate the risk of modern slavery and supporting those that identify areas for improvement. - Monitoring the performance of suppliers against the contract requirements, particularly in areas of identified high risk.
-Invoking sanctions against suppliers that fail to address performance issues identified or seriously violate the conditions of contract.
+- Following good practice guidance in relation to modern slavery in the supply chain. - Within the category management approach, considering appropriate steps to be taken to mitigate risks, particularly in those areas assessed to be at high risk of modern slavery. - Taking appropriate measures in the selection of suppliers to enable the exclusion of suppliers with convictions under the Modern Slavery Act.

+- Where appropriate, asking organisations bidding for tenders about the methods they will employ to ensure abuses of human rights (including modern slavery) are not present within the supply chain, such as supply chain mapping. - Inclusion of appropriate clauses in contracts to require compliance with the requirements of the Modern Slavery Act; these will be applicable to subcontractors in the supply chain. - Working collaboratively with suppliers to mitigate the risk of modern slavery and supporting those that identify areas for improvement. - Monitoring the performance of suppliers against the contract requirements, and invoking sanctions against suppliers that fail to address performance issues identified or seriously violate the conditions of contract.